Health Nut Smoothie (Tropical Smoothie Copycat)

 Often labeled a superfood, blueberries are low in calories, high in nutrients and incredibly good for you.
 They are among the most nutrient-dense berries.
 They’re high in antioxidants as well as fiber, Vitamin C, Vitamin K and Manganese.
 Studies have linked blueberry consumption to reducing DNA damage, lowering blood pressure, decreasing risk of heart disease and improving memory.
 They’re absolutely delicious and a great addition to any diet.
 (Source)

 Ingredients in the Health Nut Smoothie

-frozen banana – frozen banana helps thicken the smoothie and adds a little sweetness.
+- frozen banana – frozen banana helps thicken the smoothie and adds a little sweetness.
+Check out my how to freeze bananas guide for tips and tricks!
 If you don’t like banana, you can try swapping for frozen avocado chunks, frozen mango or even frozen zucchini for the thickener.
 If you use the avocado or zucchini you may need to add a little maple syrup, dates or honey for extra sweetness.

 Looking to enhance your smoothie?
 Trying adding some of these ingredients:

 - Maca powder – balance out your hormones with maca powder.
 It adds a yummy butterscotch flavor.

 - Flaxseed – add some healthy fats with ground flaxseed.